Hello Andrea, Dirk and Klemens.

 Dirk: The best diving experience were the dolphins at eye level in the Red Sea.
 An unforgettable experience.

-Do you have tips for divers how to get better underwater videos or even produce professional films?
+Do you have tips for divers and filmmakers how to get better underwater videos or even produce professional films?

 Thank you for the interview.